stytchauth/stytch-react-example/README.md

 This application features Email Magic Links and Google OAuth authentication.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!

+This app also implements an authorization page for Stytch Connected Apps, which hosts the IdentityProvider component (related guide in Stytch docs coming soon).
+If you're just here to learn about Stytch with React, ignore `components/Authorize.js`.

 ## Set up

 Follow the steps below to get this application fully functional and running using your own Stytch credentials.